 A breach of the Code of Student Behavior, for example, plagiarism or cheating, may result in penalties.
-For further information refer to §30 of the GFC Policy Manual,
+For further information refer to \$30 of the GFC Policy Manual.

-Programs of Study 123
+123 Programs of Study

-123.1 Bachelor of Arts in Native Studies (BANS)
+123.1 Bachelor of Arts in Native Studies (BA NS)

-General Program Requirements 123.1.1
+123.1.1 General Program Requirements

-- (1) Duration: For this program with ★120, students must secure credit in at least ★36 in Native Studies courses.
-Students normally complete ★30 in each academic calendar year and normally complete the program in four academic calendar years. - Residence Requirements: Students taking a program of ★120 in the School must have credit for at least ★60 from the University of Alberta.
-The final ★30 of the program must be taken at the University of Alberta campus.
+- Duration: This program requires ★120 with a minimum of ★36 in Native Studies courses and a maximum of ★48.
+Students normally complete ★30 in each academic calendar year and may complete the program in four academic calendar years. - (2) Residence Requirements: Students taking a program of ★120 in the Faculty must have credit for at least ★60 from the University of Alberta.
+The final ★30 of the program must normally be taken at the University of Alberta campus.

-123.1.2 School Common Core (★ 48)
+123.1.2 Faculty Common Requirements ★30

-(1) ★6 Junior English
+(1) $\star 6$ Junior English